semiherd/reactjs_ts_weatherapp/README.md

 Semih ERDOGAN - ELEMENTS INTERACTIVE INTERVIEW CASE PROJECT <br><br>
 - I started developing with typescript template on "npx create-react-app"
 - I used mobile first responsive approach.<br><br>
-The app can be run in the development mode through npm start on terminal<br>
+The app can be run in the development mode by typing npm start in the terminal.<br>
 http://localhost:3000 to view it in the browser.<br><br>
 Libraries Used:<br>
 - cors-anywhere<br>